-This is a Planets Magazine Action News Update, coming to you live with a special report: The Capricorn War — Conflict in Echo Cluster!
+This is a Planets Magazine Action News Update, coming to you live with a special report: The Pisces War — Conflict in Echo Cluster!

 It is said of Hannibal that he won every battle but lost the war.
 The same has been claimed for other historical conflicts with more or less justification: the American conflict in Vietnam, the campaigns of Gustav Adolf den Store of Sweden, and even that Pyrrhus of Epirus from whose name the very phrase “Pyrrhic victory” comes.

 But how is this possible?
 Is war not, more or less, a succession of battles which creates a metaphoric path over which the winner ascends to eventual victory?

 There are a lot of articles out there on the mechanics of the game – how many mines you can get out of a Mk6 torpedo, how much an X-Ray Laser masses, that sort of thing.
 And there are several articles on good general strategies, opening gambits, the best way to defeat a Privateer ambush et cetera.
 But not much has been written on the big question: How do I win?

 Perhaps this is because flawless generals are few; as such, it would require a good deal of arrogance to claim enough expertise to offer a definitive Continue reading →10

 Planets Academy is a mobile version of Planets.
 Due to its reduced complexity it is a perfect start for young midshipmen to test their strategic skills before they take command in a cluster (classic game).